-Recoveries on charged-off loans this year were approx. $\leq$ 563k with over $\leq$ 438k being charged off.
-Charging off a loan means that the members' shares are transferred to the loan balance and they can no longer access any of the Credit Union services.
-It can also affect their credit rating.
-Members should be aware that even though a loan has been charged off, the debt still remains outstanding to the Credit Union and is actively pursued.
-Charged-off loans are referred to the Credit Union's solicitors for legal action to recover the outstanding loan and legal costs.
+Recoveries on charged-off loans this year were approx. €393k with over €650k of loans being charged off.
+Charging off a loan means that the members' shares are transferred to the loan balance, and they can no longer access any of the Credit Union services.
+It may also affect their credit rating.
+Members should be aware that even though a loan has been charged-off, the debt still remains outstanding to the Credit Union and is actively pursued.
+Charged-off loans are referred to the Credit Union's solicitors for legal action to recover the outstanding loan and related legal costs.